BiniamD/Debate/replit.md

 ## Overview

 Echo Chamber is a full-stack web application that provides multi-perspective AI analysis for stock investments.
-The application generates three distinct viewpoints (bull case, bear case, and neutral analysis) for any given stock symbol using Claude AI.
+The application generates three distinct viewpoints (bull case, bear case, and neutral analysis) for stock symbols using xAI's Grok model.
+Supports analyzing up to 5 stocks simultaneously with comma-separated input.
 The core philosophy is focused execution: one killer feature done exceptionally well rather than spreading across many features.

 The name "Echo Chamber" is ironic - while the term typically refers to a space where only one viewpoint is reinforced, this platform deliberately breaks the echo by presenting multiple opposing perspectives.